PUBLICATIONS

 Our monthly news review brings together the latest news from within the bereavement sector, conveniently, by email, to your inbox.
 It brings updates on Government consultations, changes in legislation and news articles relevant to the sector.

-*** To view February's monthly news review, please click here ***
+*** To view August's click here ***

 You can access previous issues of our monthly news reviews by following the links below: